Tnzr/QSight-Care/DEVELOPMENT_PLAN.md

 ## 🎯 **Final Decision Matrix**

 ### **Choose SOVITRATH if:**
-- You want fastest startup time
+- We want fastest startup time
 - Need consistent preprocessing
 - Have limited disk space
 - Want to focus on algorithm development vs data engineering

 ### **Choose APTOS if:**
-- You want competition-standard dataset
+- We want competition-standard dataset
 - Need to compare with published results
 - Have time for preprocessing
 - Want challenge of handling varied image quality

 ### **Choose TANLIKESMATH if:**
-- You have strong internet connection
+- We have strong internet connection
 - Need maximum data for training
 - Have time for 8GB download/processing
 - Want to demonstrate scalability